lingtalfi/universe-naive-importer/uni/universe/Ling/Uni2/doc/api/Ling/Uni2/Command/InitLocalServerCommand.md

 The InitLocalServerCommand class.

-Creates the bigbang.php script at the root of the local server.
+Creates the bigbang.php script at the root of the local server, if it doesn't exist already.